Camper Trailer Page

 Caravan or Camper Trailer or Tent Trailer? - the leadup to the purchase

-Karen & Gary and Cath & Pete went to the Caravan & Camping show in 2003 and we were impressed by the Jayco Outback on a show special for about $20 000.
+Karen & Gary and Cath & Pete went to the Caravan & Camping show and we were impressed by the Jayco Outback on a show special.
 We had looked at various RVs and camper trailers.
 We also decided to look out for second hand caravans and campers as we know a lot of people buy them, do one trip and then sell them.

 Then ...
 We found one!